 One study by Impact Research found that more than 70,000 people are involved in crashes involving stationary and disabled vehicles each year in the U.S., including 566 fatalities.
 The study said fatalities can be avoided with enhanced lighting features on vehicles when they are pulled over or disabled.

-ESS is moving ahead with R&D and regulatory steps for its Hazard Enhanced Lighting Package, or H.E.L.P.
+ESS is moving ahead with R&D and regulatory steps for its Hazard Enhanced Location Protocol, or H.E.L.P.

 Stephen Powers, COO and co- founder of ESS, said the proposed system features a flash pattern that is cost effective, easy to implement and doesn’t significantly alter the architecture of the vehicle.

 “It’s all based on eliciting the best response,” he said.

 Hazard light technology has not been updated since its inception in 1951, Powers said.

 Today’s LEDs allow brighter and faster flashes — making the emergency state of a vehicle more prominent.

 ESS says its system is more eye- catching with five flashes per second, while a digital alert is sent to nearby drivers to warn of the disabled vehicle ahead.